FEniCS/ufl/doc/sphinx/source/user/examples.rst

   a = (inner(grad(v), grad(u)) - div(v)*p + q*div(u))*dx
   L = dot(v, f)*dx

-This example is implemented in the file ``demo/Stokes.ufl`` in the collection of demonstration forms included with the UFL source distribution.
+This example is implemented in the file ``Stokes.ufl`` in the collection of demonstration forms included with the UFL source distribution.

 Mixed formulation of Poisson